 What can I do around Truckee when there’s no snow?

-Instead of boring you with stats about weather patterns, historical snowfall records and other predictions that no one knows will come true… we’ve got something better: the best things to do in Truckee and Lake Tahoe when there isn’t a lot of snow!
+Instead of pouring over stats about weather patterns, historical snowfall records and other predictions that no one knows will come true, we’ve got something better: the best things to do in Truckee and Lake Tahoe when there isn’t a lot of snow!

 #1 Run On The Beach